 Boiler

-It’s time to talk about one of my favorite features on the Barista Pro – its ThermoJet heating system.
+It’s time to talk about one of the most popular features on the Barista Pro – its ThermoJet heating system.
 If you’re used to espresso machines that take 10 minutes or more just to warm up, I have a feeling the ThermoJet system is going to blow your mind.
 It only takes three seconds to reach the perfect temperature for espresso extraction.

 Technically, three seconds isn’t instantaneous, but it might as well be.
 For once, your espresso machine will be the one waiting for you, not the other way around.